albullington/fetch-github-repos/README.md

-# Project Title
+# Amanda's React Boilerplate

-Amanda's React Boilerplate (my favorite setup)
+Created a simple template for getting React projects using Babel, Webpack, and Airbnb Style Guide.
+This way, I don't need to rewrite the exact same config files everytime I want to build a new React project.

 ## Getting Started